Jeznar/GitRepo/Spells/1st_Level/README.md

 ### Detect Magic

-Simple macro that places a persistent VFX attached to the caster that indicates the existance and range of the detect magic effect.
+Simple macro that places a persistent VFX attached to the caster that indicates the existence and range of the detect magic effect.
 It doesn't do any type of automated highlighting.

 ![Caustic Brew](Detect Magic/Detect_Magic.gif)

 [*Back to 1st Level Spell List*](#1st-level-spells)

 This spell is included in the [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#detect-magic) and it is rather awesome.
-Unfortunately, it assumes all detectable things will be tagged which is too much effort for me, so I am sticking with my simplier visual only build.
+Unfortunately, it assumes all detectable things will be tagged which is too much effort for me, so I am sticking with my simpler visual only build.

 ---